Financial Realities of the

 All Aboard Florida/Virgin Trains Project

-Hundreds of streets now cross the tracks in towns and cities.
-AAF/VT is demanding local taxpayers pay millions of dollars for those roadway retrofits and increased annual maintenance fees for upgraded equipment at every grade crossing.
+The system is losing money and pushing more capital expansion costs on to the taxpayers.
+AAF/VT is demanding local taxpayers pay millions of dollars for roadway retrofits at hundreds of grade crossings and increased annual maintenance fees for upgraded crossing equipment.
 Indian River County has filed a lawsuit challenging the demands.

-Now taxpayer grants are going to support a program for increased patrols to catch and fine trespassers; $250 million in tax monies went to the Orlando station, $100 million to replace the Loxahatchee Bridge; grants for pedestrian safety and millions more in annual crossing maintenance costs paid by the municipalities.
+Now taxpayer grants are going to support a program for increased patrols to catch and fine trespassers; $250 million in tax monies went to the Orlando station.
+They need $100 million to replace the Loxahatchee Bridge; they advise counties to get grants if they want pedestrian safety features which were required in the Environmental Impact Statement.

-Along with lagging ridership, the system lost $117 million in 2018 and is averaging $20 million lost each month in 2019.
+Along with lagging ridership, the system lost $117 million in 2018 and in the first 9 months of 2019 has lost over $154 MILLION.

 AAF/VT will have massive debt but Grupo Mexico, owner of FECR and the tracks, will have double freight capacity to all deep-water ports in the state.
 From crossing costs to counties, to federal and state grants, to the indirect taxpayer subsidies of PAB's, we believe...